Why the choice matters

 Walking vs Cycling: Which is better for families?

-If you’re still unsure, explore our Camino for Families holidays, which include both walking and cycling options.
+If you’re still unsure, explore our Camino for Families holidays, which include both walking and cycling options so you can decide what works best for your group. and cycling options.

 Preparation tips